oren/docker-crash-course/readme.md

   run                                    # image -> container
   docker run web_server web_server       # create a container

-## slides

-tslide slides.md

 ## notes

     There's no virtualization going on at all, it's cgroups and namespaces. containers share the same kernel with the host OS.
     CentOS and Ubuntu are not different operating systems.
 They are just different collections of packages that use Linux (the OS)
     Linux = OS
     Debian/Ubuntu/CentOS = distros
     Docker starts up a process, and it uses cgroups, namespaces, etc to give that process disks, network, etc.
     The fact that the process wakes up and sees CentOS or Debian or whatever around is has to do with which "disk" gets handed to it.

     Imagine you work at Walmart.
 Regular processes can walk around the store and see all the things you sell.
     Docker lets you put somebody in the Vegetable isle and prevent them from leaving it.
     As far as that process knows, there is only the vegetable isle, and your store is just a vegetable isle.
     If you asked that process what the stores sells, it would tell you "well it clearly sells vegetables" does the vegetable section have its own checkout lanes?
     No, if the store owner wants that process to be able to get vegetables in and out of the store, they need to set up an aisle forward with the -p flag

     vegetable section = chroot / container

     cgroups allow you to set resource limits for processes, and docker has options to control cgroups

     on ssvm
     sudo yum install docker-io

-git revert --no-commit a7a140cb82e3e4e817a59429fb31456b247a3843; git reset cp -r labs /tmp cd /tmp && tar czf labs.tar.gz labs put on desktop or mogway
+    git revert --no-commit a7a140cb82e3e4e817a59429fb31456b247a3843; git reset
+    cp -r labs /tmp
+    cd /tmp && tar czf labs.tar.gz labs put on desktop or mogway
     setup: wget -O- http://0.0.0.0:8000/labs.tar.gz | tar xzf - && cd labs
     curl -sSL http://0.0.0.0:8000/setup | sudo sh

     docker save sample > sample.tar
     docker load -i sample.tar